Published REST Service

 Specify which microflow to use for custom authentication.

 Select Parameters to see the list of parameters passed to the authentication microflow.
-In that window, you can indicate whether the authentication microflow’s parameters come from request headers or from the query string.
+In that window, you can indicate whether the authentication microflow’s parameters come from request headers or the query string.

 The microflow may take an HttpRequest as a parameter, so it can inspect the incoming request.